|Researchers Find 'Handle' with Which to Control Wood Growth, Density|

 “A model is there since a long time.
 It has been much discussed, but now we are able to actually test it”.

-The scientific article corresponding to the research breakthrough described above is called 'Arabidopsis WAT1 is a vacuolar auxin transport facilitator required for auxin homoeostasis'.
+The scientific article corresponding to the research breakthrough described above is 'Arabidopsis WAT1 is a vacuolar auxin transport facilitator required for auxin homoeostasis'.
 It has been published as an open-access article in the scientific journal Nature Communications.

 Centre National del la Recherche Scientifique (CNRS), France